alex35mil/sourcebuster-js/README.md

 Put it in the `<head>` tag, provide the path to sourcebuster script in `sbjs_location` variable and push your custom settings into the core using `_sbjs.push`.

-There are 6 types of user settings:
+There are 7 types of user settings:
 * _setSessionLength
 * _setBaseHost
+* _setTimeZoneOffset
 * _addOrganicSource
 * _addReferralSource
 * _setUserIP